drampas/cms/README.md

 To build and run the project, follow these steps:<br>
 • Clone the repository to your local machine<br>
 • Add database cms_prod to MySql by running this [script](https://github.com/drampas/cms/blob/main/src/main/resources/scripts/cms_prod_db_creation.sql) *.<br>
+• If you have an IDE installed you can open the project and run it from there<br>
+• Using your terminal navigate to the project's directory<br>
 • Build the project: mvn clean install<br>
 • Run the project: mvn spring-boot:run<br>
 • To test the application you can use postman(collection